-''Every day, I see a number of young chaps starting interesting organizations but struggle to survive.
-For many, they close the organizations in debt and soiled reputation that hurt them for the rest of their lives.
+''Every day, I see a number of young chaps starting interesting organizations but struggling to survive.
+For many, they close the organizations in debt and soiled reputations that hurt them for the rest of their lives.
 I have seen young people killing themselves because of such incidents.
-At the macro level, these are not just individuals or organizations being lost but great potentials that could have built the Africa we have all been desiring over the years'' - Shirley Abedi-Boafo
+At the macro level, these are not just individuals or organizations being lost but great potentials that could have built Africa we have all been desiring over the years'' - Shirley Abedi-Boafo

 In 2014, She partially moved to Ghana with a stronger will to build a formidable non-profit sector that represents the aspiration of the very weak and vulnerable in society in light of all the manifold challenges ranging from broad-based policy and legal frameworks to inadequate professional knowledge on the side of founders.

 The National Consortium for Voluntary Organisations (NCVO) GHANA was officially born with a singular intent to be an umbrella organization for NGOs in Ghana.
 For the past years, NCVO GHANA worked with over 50 non-profit organizations and embarked on numerous events including virtual training to support capacity-building efforts.
 Along the journey, NCVO GHANA learned that funding from the founder, given as donations to NGOs, was not effective because it was not sustainable.

 The true aww moment happened during the Covid-era when a friend of Shirley approached her with a venture capital conversation.
 She found it very interesting not because of its profitability potential but the mechanisms VC firms adopt.

 They adhere to thorough scouting and due diligence processes to finally find a founder they can mentor and guide to scale in a win-win situation.